-- Apply this segment's color palette to transportation structures and associated facilities within this segment-including sound walls, retaining walls, lighting, signage, bridges, etc. The colors selected for this segment complement the unique features found here and provide consistency across the entire design segment (A). - The base color for this design segment is a beige tone consistent with the dominant color of bridge and overpass structures found in Glenwood Canyon (C).
-The Vail Pass section of the corridor is historic; therefore, colors chosen for structures shall match those color choices previously used. - Accent colors for this design segment are tones currently found in this segment and should not represent more than 15% of the painted structure (D). - Apply the base color to the dominant sections of the structure.
-Utilize accent colors to highlight smaller details that are attached to the overall roadway structure. - Vertical metal features such as light poles, sign poles, and highway edge facilities should be colored with US Forest Service Brown color.
+- Apply this segment's color palette to transportation structures and associated facilities within this segment - including sound walls, retaining walls, lighting, signage, bridges, etc. The colors selected for this segment complement the unique features found here and provide consistency across the entire design segment (A). - The base color for this design segment is a beige tone consistent with the dominant color of the bridge and overpass structures found in Glenwood Canyon (B). - Accent color for this design segment is a light blue green tone currently found in this segment and should not be more than 15% of the painted structure (D). - Apply the base color to the dominant sections of the structure.
+Utilize accent colors to highlight smaller details that are attached to the overall roadway structure. - Vertical metal features such as light poles, sign poles, and highway edge facilities should be colored with US Forest Service Brown color (E). - Vertical metal features less than 8" in diameter or 10' in height may be excluded from vertical metal features color palette.